TOURISM GEOGRAPHIES

 You need to provide sufficient information in the abstract so that people who read it can determine whether if your paper warrants being fully read and cite it as a reference.
 Even if they do not read the entire paper, perhaps due to download issues, they can still cite it if the abstract is complete enough.
 This is your goal.

-3. The abstract should be written in present tense, not future tense -- so do not say "We will..." or "The policy implications will be discussed...".
+3. The abstract should be written in the present tense, not future tense -- so do not say "We will..." or "The policy implications will be discussed...".
 You need to say what you did and what the results were, not what you will do in the paper.
 (In other words, avoid using the world "will" in your paper.)

 5. The abstract should be able to stand alone, separate from the full paper.
 As such, do not cite references in the abstract and do not use acronyms or other abbreviations without fully defining them.